Discover The Shocking Truth: The Objectives Of The Point System Are To Boost Your Earnings In 3 Simple Ways

 5. Monitor, Iterate, Repeat

 Track the data.
-Are people actually doing the actions you want?
-Still, - If engagement drops, tweak point values.
+That said, are people actually doing the actions you want?
+Here's the thing — - If engagement drops, tweak point values.
 Are they chasing the rewards?

 • If people game the system, tighten the rules.